rdsea/qoa4ml/docs/index.md

 ![Class](img/class.png)

 Probes will be integrated to client program or system service to collect metrics at the edge Probes will generate reports and sent to message broker using different connector.
-Coresponding collector should be used to acquire the metrics.
+Corresponding collector should be used to acquire the metrics.

 ## Collector
 The manager/orchestrator have to integrate collector to collect metric using different protocols for further analysis.